mlml/autovot/README.md

 	* `examples/data/` contains the .wav and .TextGrid files used for training and testing, as well as `makeConfigFiles.sh`, a helper script used to generate file lists.
 		* **Note:** This data contains short utterances with one VOT window per file.
 Future versions will contain examples with longer files and more instances of VOT per file.
 	* `examples/experiments/` is currently empty and will be used to store file lists, feature files, and classifers generated in the tutorial.
 * **Example classifiers:** `examples/models/` contains three pre-trained classifiers that the user may use if they do not wish to provide their own training data.
-All example classifiers were used in Sonderegger&Keshet(2012) (above) and correspond to the Big Brother and Big Brother and Paterson/Goldrick Words datasets:
+All example classifiers were used in [Sonderegger & Keshet (2012)](#howtocite) and correspond to the Big Brother and PGWords datasets in that paper:
 	* *Big Brother:* `bb_jasa.classifier`'s are trained on conversational British speech.
 Word-initial voiceless stops were included in training.
 This classifier is best to use if working with *conversational speech*
-	* *Paterson/Goldrick Words:* `nattalia_jasa.classifier` is trained on single-word productions from lab speech: L1 American English and L2 English/L1 Portuguese bilinguals.
+	* *PGWords:* `nattalia_jasa.classifier` is trained on single-word productions from lab speech: L1 American English and L2 English/L1 Portuguese bilinguals.
 Word-initial voiceless stops were included in training.
 This classifier is best to use if working with *lab speech.*
 	* **Note:** For best performance the authors recommend hand-labeling a small subset of VOTs (~100 tokens) from your own data and training new classifiers (see information on training below).
+Experiments suggesting this works better than using a classifier pre-trained on another dataset are given in [Sonderegger & Keshet (2012)](#howtocite).

 ## User provided files and directories